 The primary focus of Mr. Collins' practice is assisting clients in enforcing and defending their patents to strengthen their position in the marketplace.
 This includes both the development of patent portfolios by preparing and filing patent applications, as well as reviewing new products/processes to minimize patent infringement risks, defending infringement claims, and enforcing patents against infringers.

-- Legal 500 US, Intellectual Property (2007-2009, 2011-2012)
+- Legal 500 US, Intellectual Property (2007-2009, 2011-2012), Patents - Prosecution (2016)

 - Burton Award for Excellence in Legal Writing, Recipient (2008)

-- Managing Intellectual Property, IP Star (2013)
+- Managing Intellectual Property, IP Stars (2013-2014)

 American Intellectual Property Law Association